Ioland, Oklahoma

-Ioland was a town in Ellis County, Oklahoma.
-It is 1/2 mi north of the Canadian River, and borders the south-eastern portion of the county.
-Nothing remains there, besides the Ioland Cemetery and Ioland School.
+Ioland was a town in present-day Ellis County, Oklahoma, 1/2 mi north of the Canadian River and bordering the southeastern portion of that county.
+Nothing remains there besides the Ioland Cemetery and Ioland School.
 The town was approximately 16 mi east of Grand, located in the same county.

 History

-The town was a part of the now non-existent Day County during its period of being referred to as E County.
-It was the county seat of said place for a short period of time until it was switched to Grand on November 13, 1893.
+The town was a part of the now non-existent Day County, which during its early period was known as "E" County.
+Ioland was "E" County's county seat for a short period of time extending from about 1890 until governmental functions were moved to the town of Grand on November 13, 1893.

 As of 1893, Ioland had a store, hotel, courthouse, and several places of residence.
 Alongside this, Ioland also had a triweekly mail route via the neighboring community of Grand's post office; the route would go to Higgins, Texas.
-They also had a weekly mail route to Camargo, Oklahoma.
+It also had a weekly mail route to Camargo, Oklahoma.

 The first man lynched in Oklahoma since its organization as a territory, J.L.
 Chandler, was a resident of Ioland.
 He was lynched by a group of cattlemen due to allegedly poisoning their cattle's water supply.

 Ioland had its own school, aptly named Ioland School, located inside a log cabin built in 1894.
 The school was a half mile above the aforementioned Ioland Cemetery.
 As of 1974, the Ioland School was switched from a schooling facility to a community center and voting place.

 County seat switch

-The county seat location was switched from Ioland to Grand due to multiple reasons, the first reason being that the town had what was considered to be “bad tasting water,” with there being no other good available sources for water near the town either.

-Secondly, the location of Ioland was known for being inconvenient for most residents, due to most of the population of Day County living at the other side of the Canadian River.

-Thirdly, and finally, Day County's county courthouse, located in Ioland, was burnt down on November 12, 1893.
-This prompted the switch of the county seat to Grand the day after.
+People complained that Ioland had “bad tasting water,” with there being no better available sources near the locale.
+Perhaps for this reason, when Day County's county courthouse in Ioland burned down on November 12, 1893, the county commissioners voted to switch the county seat to Grand the day after.
 (Note: Some sources for the day of the arson differed by about a week.
 While one says the burning of the courthouse was on the 18th, two others say it was on the 12th, meaning it was most likely on the 12th.)
+The move was of questionable legality, but was sufficient as a practical matter to shift functions to Grand.
+Nevertheless, Ioland continued to exist as a community, as evidenced by a 1911 Rand-McNally map of what had become Ellis County.